 Why Teach STEM?

-- In the 2006 Programme for International Student Assessment (PISA) comparison, American students ranked 21st out of 30 in science literacy among students from developed countries, and 25th out of 30 in math literacy.
+- In the 2012 Programme for International Student Assessment (PISA) comparison, American students ranked 36th out of 65 in Math, Reading, and Science literacy among students from developed countries.

 - On the 2009 National Assessment of Educational Progress (NAEP) math tests, 4th graders showed no signs of progress for the first time in many years, and 8th graders tallied only modest evidence of progress.
 We are not advancing as we must."